bullsean/project1/README.md

 Restaurants (already connected Zomato API - just needs to be built out) Weather/news update with zipcodes
-Trivia would become quiz - interactive part of encounter Mobily responsive, and capable or automatically recognizing cues on cellular device to prompt reminders.
+Trivia would become quiz - interactive part of encounter